Action Center

 Goal 2: Zero Hunger

-The United Nations World Food Programme (WFP) is the largest humanitarian organization on the planet, feeding over 100 million people in 80 countries.
+The World Food Programme (WFP) is one of the largest humanitarian organizations on the planet, feeding over 100 million people in 80 countries.
 From emergency relief to long-term resilience initiatives, we’re the world’s first responder.
 For this work, WFP received the 2020 Nobel Peace Prize.

 Goal 3: Good Health & Wellbeing